httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * keys convey the hashing algorithm (see {{algorithms}}) used to compute the digest and have no parameters;
-* values MUST be `Byte Sequences` containing the output of the digest calculation.
+* values MUST be of type `Byte Sequence`, which contain the output of the digest calculation.

 ~~~ abnf
 Representation-Digest   = sf-dictionary